Skip to content

 quay.io/next-gen-ui/mcp

-Using with Environment File
+Configuration Using Environment File

 Create a .env file: